nodejs/Gzemnid/README.md

 Files are named `${package_name}-${package_version}.tgz`.

-Typical size is currently 215 GiB (and growing), typical bootstrap time depends on your internet connection, further updates are quite fast.
+Typical size is currently 215 GiB (and growing), typical bootstrap time depends on your internet connection and time needed to download that amount of data, further updates are quite fast.

 Created via `gzemnid packages`.